Farfetch/network-monitor-ios/README.md

 self.customSession = URLSession(configuration: sessionConfig)
 FNMNetworkMonitor.shared.startMonitoring(passiveExport: false)
 ```

-3. Monitoring all sessions by sizzling the URLSessionConfiguration creation and by supplying the FNMMonitor URL Protocol manually
+3. You can also take advantage of sizzling the URLSessionConfiguration creation to configure the URL Protocol to all sessions, allowing to monitor 3rd party SDKs too.

 ### Additionally, you can mock certain requests using: